sdudnic/istoria/egalitate-en.md

 > Art.
 9. The state ensures to all children equal possibilities and conditions for the acquisition of cultural values​​...
 > Art.
 31 (2) If the international agreement to which the Republic of Moldova is a party establishes other rules than those contained in this law, the rules of the international agreement shall apply.

- - :page_facing_up: **Law no. 382 of 19.07.2001 on the Rights of Persons Belonging to National Minorities and the Legal Status of their Organizations**
+ - **Law no. 382 of 19.07.2001 on the Rights of Persons Belonging to National Minorities and the Legal Status of their Organizations**

 Demonstrating its devotion to the Universal Declaration of Human Rights [...], including the Framework Convention for the Protection of National Minorities; [...] taking into account the ethnic diversity [...] of the people of Moldova Moldova [...]; proceeding from the international legal principles according to which the protection of national minorities, and their rights and liberties are an inalienable part of the protection of human rights; the Parliament adopts this organic law.
 > Art.1 For the purposes of this law, persons belonging to national minorities shall include persons who [...] differ from the majority of the population (Moldovans) and consider themselves to be of a different ethnic origin.